-Sakya Trizin was born on September 7, 1945 in Tsedong, near Shigatse, Tibet.
+His Holiness Kyabgon Gongma Trichen Rinpoche was born on September 7, 1945 in Tsedong, near Shigatse, Tibet.
 From his father, Vajradhara Ngawang Kunga Rinchen, he received important initiations and teachings in the Sakya lineage.
 He began intensive religious study at the age of five.
 In 1952, he was officially designated as the next Sakya Trizin by the Fourteenth Dalai Lama.
 He continued intensive training from his main teacher Ngawang Lodroe Shenpen Nyingpo and many other famous Tibetan scholars, studying extensively in both the esoteric and exoteric Buddhist traditions.
 In 1959, at the age of fourteen, he was formally enthroned as head of the Sakya Order of Tibetan Buddhism.
 In the same year, due to the political situation in Tibet, the Sakya Trizin, his family, and many lamas and monks from the Sakya Monastery relocated to India.

 To maintain the unbroken lineage of the Khon family, in 1974 Sakya Trizin consented to requests that he accept Tashi Lhakee, daughter of a noble family from Dege in Kham as his consort.
-In the same year his first son, H.E.
+In the same year his first son, H.H.
 Khondung Ratna Vajra Rinpoche, was born.
 In 1979, a second son, H.E.
 Khondung Gyana Vajra Rinpoche was born.

 The Sakya Tradition is one of the four principal schools of Tibetan Buddhism; the three other lineages are the Nyingma, Kagyu and Gelug.
 The name Sakya (“pale earth”) was derived from the unique, grey landscape of the Ponpori Hills in southern Tibet, near Shigatse.
 Sakya Monastery was built here in 1073, and remained the Seat for the Sakya Order for 886 years, until the 1959 invasion of Tibet.
-Tsechen Namdrol Ling is honored to ensure the continuity of the Dharma & carry forth this most noble lineage in the Land of Enchantment at Santa Fe, New Mexico.
+Tsechen Namdrol Ling is honored to ensure the continuity of the Dharma & carry forth this most noble lineage in the Land of Enchantment at Santa Fe / Jemez Springs, New Mexico.
 Your participation and ideas are welcomed.